 A deposit is a sum of money paid before the rental, that is returned to the client upon a safe return of the car.
-While most of the companies who hire out cars at the Nürburgring ask for a deposit while hiring a car, for most of our cars under normal circumstances we do not require this.
+While many companies that hire out cars for the track ask for an up-front deposit, we do not require this for most of our cars under normal circumstances.
 Exceptions to this rule may apply in certain cases:

 The deposits we ask for can range from 1.000€ to 15.000€.

 Our top-end Supercars are high value cars, and we take a deposit of approximately 10% of the value of the car.
 These are required regardless of if the cars are insured by a third party or not.

 How can I reduce my risk on track?

 There are a few important steps you can take to reduce your risk of an accident on track:

 In many cases it is possible to organise with an external insurance company to cover some of the excess on a rental car.
 This external insurance has to be organised and paid for by you, as it requires information that only you can provide.
 Some of our recommendations are below, as many of our customers have used their services and they are familiar with the needs for hiring a car with us.
 For more information and a quote, please contact the respective company directly.

 Keep in mind that the below companies are only recommendations, and there is no connection or liability between the listed insurers and RSR.
 You are free to choose other companies.
 Before hiring insurance, do a thorough analysis and be aware of all terms of the contract, in particular the excess (franchise) conditions and exclusions on the final value to be paid to you.